2tinformatica2026/Authentication/README.md

 The final LocalToken class provides an interface for serializing and deserializing claims associated with a user in the case of local authentication architectures.

+Example of creating a session cookie obtained from the bearer token.

+Context:

+An authentication service finds a user's credentials and generates a bearer token:

+int userid = 1;

+List<Claim> claims = new List<Claim>();

+claims.Add(new Claim("admin", "customers"));

+claims.Add(new Claim("admin", "suppliers"));

+string token = BearerToken.Token(claims, HttpContext, "", "", 60, "123456aA9012345678901234567890ab", userid);

+The token is returned to the requesting service which generates and assigns the session cookie to the user's browser:

+ UserAuthentication.Authentication.SignIn(token, HttpContext, false);